 FJ (a child) (Inquest) (2013) – Inquest into the death of a child at school (requiring applications for extended reporting restrictions to limit press exposure of child witnesses).

-Andrew regularly advises central government departments, local authorities, companies and individuals on their rights to access and obligations to provide information.
-Andrew’s most recent advices include:
+Andrew regularly acts for central government departments, local authorities, companies and individuals on their rights to access and obligations to provide information.
+Recent instructions include:

-In addition to his data protection work Andrew has a broad regulatory practice.
+In addition to his data protection and freedom of information work Andrew has a broad regulatory and disciplinary practice.
 Recent cases include: